smartheim/ohx-os/readme.md

 2. Flash the extracted `img` file to your SD-Card (Raspberry PI etc) or USB-Stick (Intel/AMD PC), for example with [MediaWriter](https://github.com/FedoraQt/MediaWriter/releases) or [Etcher](https://www.balena.io/etcher/).

-TIP: You can also use this handy all-in-one command (RPI3 as an example):
+TIP: You can also use this one-line command (RPI3 for an SD-Card as an example):
 ```
-sudo -- sh -c 'wget -q -O - https://github.com/openhab-nodes/ohx-os/releases/latest/ohx-rpi3.img.gz | xz --decompress --stdout | dd bs=1M of=/dev/mmcblk0 if=-'
+sudo -- sh -c 'wget -q -O - https://github.com/openhab-nodes/ohx-os/releases/latest/ohx-rpi3.img.gz | xz --decompress --stdout | dd bs=2M of=/dev/mmcblk0 if=- oflag=direct,sync'
 ```

 ## Usage

 Plug your hardware in.
 The operating system and network services should be up within 30 seconds.
-The first start might take a bit longer, because the filesystem is extended to the full SD-Card or USB-Drive size.
+The first start takes a bit longer, because the filesystem is extended to the full SD-Card or USB-Drive size.
+For an 16GB SD-Card Class 10 this is about 15 seconds.

 **Connection**:
 If you do not have a wired connection to your hardware and a wireless chip is present,